JacobWeinbren/JacobWeinbren.github.io/README.md

 (NI)
 - DUP
 - Sinn Fein
-- SDLP
-- UUP
-- Independent
-- Other

 If there is a party that you want to add for your made up election, you can make a fork.